thesps/GlobalCorrelator/README.md

 A vhdl testbench simulation in vivado can be run with `test/run_vhdltb.sh` run with `mux-pf-puppi` as argument.
  * The first PF & Puppi outputs arrive at frames 110 and 168 in the testbench output, compared to 54 in the reference from HLS (HLS has an ideal 54 clock cycle latency for the regionizer, to stream in the inputs, and zero latency for PF & Puppi)
+ * For a reduced set of inputs (20 tracks, 12 calo) the frames become 105 and 152 for PF and puppi

 TODO:
- * Implementation in the EMP framework still pending, and anyway for the moment we don't expect it to meet timing
+ * Implementation in the EMP framework has routing and timing problems
  * The design is somewhat wasteful in terms of resources for delaying the tracks & PV for puppi: it's using one BRAM36 for each track while in principle one could just use NTRACKS / II BRAMs, and uses a full BRAM36 for the PV Z where a BRAM18 would have been sufficient
- * The VHDL testbench uses the VHDL output files from the IP core synthesis directly instead of importing the IP core, so it may break if anything changes in the synthesis.
-It was tested only in Vivado 2018.3.
+ * The VHDL testbench uses the VHDL output files from the IP core synthesis directly instead of importing the IP core

 #### `regionizer_stream_cdc_pf_puppi`: `regionizer_stream` +  PF@240 + Puppi@240